gemerden/statemachine/statemachine/docs/tutorial.md

     lightswitch.turn_on()                     # triggering "turn_on" turns the switch on
     assert lightswitch.state == "on"          # the switch is now "on"

-    lightswitch.turn_off()                     # turning the switch back off assert lightswitch.state == "off"          # the switch is now "on"
+    lightswitch.turn_off()                    # turning the switch back off assert lightswitch.state == "off"         # the switch is now "off" again

     try:
         lightswitch.turn_off()                # cannot turn the switch off, it is already off (and there is no transition "off" to "off") except TransitionError:
         pass
-    assert lightswitch.state == "off"
+    assert lightswitch.state == "off"         # the object is still in a legal state!

     lightswitch.flick()                       # another trigger to change state assert lightswitch.state == "on"